DSumm18/Energy-Dashboard/README.md

 1. In your Google Sheet, click "Share"
 2. Change permissions to "Anyone with the link can view"
 3. Copy the link and extract the spreadsheet ID

+## Automated Google Drive Ingestion

+The dashboard can automatically pull new invoices from a shared Google Drive folder, extract their key fields using Gemini, and push the results into your Google Sheet.

+1. **Service account access**
+   - Share the target Drive folder and the Google Sheet with the service account email you configure in `.env.local`.
+   - Grant at least "Viewer" access to the folder and "Editor" access to the spreadsheet so the app can append/update rows.
+2. **Folder structure**
+   - Drop invoices into subfolders named after the school (e.g. `/Invoices/Hollingwood Primary/September-2024.pdf`).
+   - The sync job uses the immediate parent folder name to tag the school in the dashboard.
+3. **Triggering a sync**
+   - Click **“Sync invoices from Drive”** in the dashboard header to process any new PDFs or images.
+   - Successful extractions are written to the relevant meter tab and the files are tagged as processed in Drive via `appProperties`.
+4. **Gemini configuration**
+   - Provide a `GENAI_API_KEY` with access to the Gemini API. `GENAI_MODEL` defaults to `gemini-1.5-flash` but can be overridden.
+   - The extraction schema returns totals, meter references and consumption figures; ensure your invoices contain these fields for best results.

 ## Deployment